SWE-101-Group1/table-football/README.md

 # table-football
-In this project we will create a simple game in python using turtle library
+In this project we have created a simple game in python using turtle library

 To open the game click main.exe